chandan-0416/Backend-Project/Readme.md

 # Link
 - [Model link](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj)
 - [Figma link](https://www.figma.com/design/shmxWL5FKRO5GNOPPopBg6/PLAY?node-id=0-1&p=f)
-# Frontend and Backend
+# What is Backend ?
-- Frontend is the part of a website or application that users see and interact with, while the backend is the server-side that powers it.
-Frontend development uses languages like HTML, CSS, and JavaScript to build the user interface, while backend development uses languages like Python, Java, or Ruby to manage data, servers, and application logic.
+- The backend is the "behind-the-scenes" part of an application (like a website or app) that users don't see, handling the logic, data storage, and server operations that make everything work, including databases, APIs, and user authentication, using languages like Python, Java, or Node.js to process requests and deliver data to the user-facing frontend.
-- A full-stack developer is a person who can handle both front-end and back-end development, building an application from start to finish.
-# database schema
+# Database schema
-1. A database schema serves as the blueprint for a database, defining its structure and organization in a formal language supported by a database management system (DBMS).
+- A database schema serves as the blueprint for a database, defining its structure and organization in a formal language supported by a database management system (DBMS).
 It outlines how data is logically stored, including the relationships between different tables and other database objects.
-2. These schemas act as blueprints for your data, specifying field types, required fields, default values, and even custom validation logic.
+- These schemas act as blueprints for your data, specifying field types, required fields, default values, and even custom validation logic.
 # MongoDB Atlas
 MongoDB Atlas is a fully managed, multi-cloud database-as-a-service that simplifies the deployment, scaling, and management of MongoDB databases.
 It automates tasks like provisioning, patching, backups, and scaling, allowing developers to focus on building applications instead of managing infrastructure.
 It is built on major cloud providers like AWS, Azure, and Google Cloud.
 # Difference between mongodb and mongodb atlas
 MongoDB is an open-source database that requires manual management, while MongoDB Atlas is a fully managed cloud-based service that automates tasks like backups, scaling, and security.
-The choice depends on your needs: self-hosted MongoDB offers more control and is free to start with, but comes with higher operational overhead; Atlas offers ease of use, automated scaling, and built-in features for high availability, suitable for those who prefer not to manage the infrastructure
+The choice depends on your needs: self-hosted MongoDB offers more control and is free to start with, but comes with higher operational overhead; Atlas offers ease of use, automated scaling, and built-in features for high availability, suitable for those who prefer not to manage the infrastructure.
+# Express.js
+- Express.js, often referred to simply as Express, is a minimalist and flexible Node.js web application framework.
+It provides a robust set of features for building web applications and APIs quickly and efficiently.
+- Express.js is a backend framework that runs on Node. js.
+It helps build server-side applications and APIs by handling routing, requests, and responses.
+# Express.js v/s Node.js
+Node JS is a runtime environment that allows you to run JavaScript on the server side, while Express JS is a web application framework built on top of Node js to simplify building web applications.

 ###### How to setup a professional backend project 🚀
 - npm init
 - git initialize
 - third party service